kevinam99/Talk/README.md

 # Chatter

+Chatter is a robust web chat application backed by the scalability and fault tolerance provided by Elixir.
+For now, Chatter supports only group chats and text messages.

+## Stack
+- Elixir
+- Phoenix
+- HTML, CSS, JavaScript
+- Postgres DB

-To start your Phoenix server:
+### To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`